11 Top-Rated Attractions & Things to Do in Gatineau

 We recommend these great hotels in Gatineau near popular museums, shops, and restaurants:

-- Hilton Lac-Leamy: luxury high-rise, lake views, spacious rooms, outdoor pool, upscale spa, rental bikes.
+- Hilton Lac-Leamy: This luxury high-rise offers lake views, spacious rooms, an outdoor pool, upscale spa, and rental bikes.

-- Ramada Plaza Gatineau: mid-range pricing, modern rooms and split-level suites, electric fireplaces, indoor pool.
+- Ramada Plaza Gatineau: For mid-range pricing, this is a great option.
+The property features modern rooms and split-level suites, electric fireplaces, and has an indoor pool.

-- Les Suites Victoria: 3-star hotel, contemporary suites with kitchenettes, coffee makers, cozy café.
+- Les Suites Victoria: This 3-star hotel comes with contemporary suites with kitchenettes, coffee makers, and a cozy café.